-Check out these creative ways to make your classroom a more musical place this month:
+Check out these creative ways to make your classroom a more musical place this month and turn that STEM into STEAM!

 Create a Classroom Playlist

-Ask your students to contribute a song to your new classroom playlist — all they have to do is name a favorite, and you can set up the playlist in your favorite mp3 or streaming program.
+Ask your students to contribute a song to your new classroom playlist—all they have to do is name a favorite, and you can set up the playlist in your favorite music streaming service or app.
 Try making two lists: one for upbeat, shake-out-the-sillies transition times to get heart rates up and smiles spreading, and another one for quiet reading and studying.
-(The quiet list works best if you limit students to songs that have no lyrics.)
-Commit to playing the classroom playlist at least once per day to fill your classroom with beautiful music.
+Hint: The quiet list works best if you limit it to music with no lyrics.
+Commit to playing the classroom playlist at least once daily to fill your classroom with beautiful music.

 Team Beat Boxing